Translate

 Another plate passes along the glass counter at speed, apparently out of control.
 It appears to spin, but is docked securely into a waiter's hand at the other end of the bar.

 “Did you enjoy the chocolates”, I ask with a smile, returning my attention to Moneypenny.
 “Now, I thought you only liked Swiss truffles?”, I add inquiringly.
-“I took them with me to Sabrina’s”, she replies, “Bond, she recognised them instantly”.
+“I took them with me to Sabrina’s”, she replies, “She recognised them instantly”.
 “I am sure she still has a soft spot for you, Mr Bond”.

 Something that I don’t quite understand tells me that I don’t want our lunch date to be about Sabrina.
 Is Moneypenny really interested in what transpired between us over twenty years ago?
 If so, why?
 And why do I constantly wish to move the focus back to the present - this moment with Moneypenny?

-After a shile I glance at the Bremont secured to my left wrist.
+After a while I glance at the Bremont secured to my left wrist.
 It shows that I am running late for an appointment with my lawyer Maria Cristina, a colleague from a previous life.

 Moneypenny picks up the last piece of pizza and takes a bite.
 Her wine glass is empty and she glances around, as if to check that she has said all that she was intent to say.